Theme & Logo Contest

 The Brown Foundation Service Learning Program sponsors an annual contest for students, grades K-11.
 See below for more details on participating!

-The 2018-2019 Theme and Logo Contest winner is Elsie LeBlanc, a student at Ursuline Academy in Orleans Parish!
+The 2019-2020 Theme and Logo Contest winner is Tam Nguyen, a student at John Ehret High School in Jefferson Parish!

 Past Themes and Winning Designs

-Past Themes and winning designs: "Serving Others While Learning Ourselves," "A World of Learning through Service," "Fleur’ish with Service Learning," "Dive Into Service Learning," "Reach for the Stars with Service Learning," and "Shower the Community with Service Learning."
+Past Themes and winning designs: "Serving Others While Learning Ourselves," "The World is Your Oyster with Service Learning," "Fleur’ish with Service Learning," "Dive Into Service Learning," "Reach for the Stars with Service Learning," and "Shower the Community with Service Learning."